CharmsN/reproducible-ukhab-habitat-mapping-workflow/README.md

 # Reproducible UKHab Habitat Mapping Workflow

-This repository provides a curated, reproducible workflow for UKHab-aligned habitat classification using a simplified multi-sensor feature set (Sentinel-1, Sentinel-2, and LiDAR), supported by targeted UAV-based label refinement.
+This repository provides a reproducible workflow for UKHab-aligned habitat classification using a simplified multi-sensor feature set (Sentinel-1, Sentinel-2, and LiDAR), supported by targeted UAV-based label refinement.

 ---